Katiechong-git/PetubeProject3/README.md

 The database is on MongoDB Atlas and the website is hosted on heroku here.
 To install and run, do the following:
 Note you may need to contact us to get our MongoDB database url.

-git clone

-cd Petube

-yarn install
+npm install

-yarn start
+npm start

 cd front

-yarn install
+npm install

-yarn build

-yarn start
+npm start

 ### Project Objective